UCSD-ECEMAE-148/winter-2024-final-project-team-3/README.md

 ## Pre Final Project

 ### CAD Parts
-Our final assembly images feature both custom and open-source components, meticulously curated for this project.
+Our final assembly images feature both custom and open-source components,  curated for this project.
 We sourced the OAK-D Lite camera mount from Thingiverse.
-We engineered a  stand to facilitate the mount's rotation.
+We designed a stand to enable rotation for the camera.
 Similarly, the Jetson Nano model, also obtained from Thingiverse, has been adapted for enhanced accessibility.
 Our base plate is a tailor-made design, specifically crafted for our robot, incorporating perforations solely where necessary to ensure neatness.
 The Mama Duck model, directly acquired from Thingiverse, has been precisely scaled to fit the Prusa i3 MK3S printer.
 Furthermore, the DJ Ducky represents a substantial customization of an existing Thingiverse model, meticulously adjusted in scale for dual compatibility with both the robot and the Prusa i3 MK3S.
 The DJ Ducky was split into two printing processes.

 #### Final Assembly
 <img src="images\IMG_2310.png" width="400" height="300" /> <img src="images\IMG_2320.jpg" width="400" height="300" /> <img src="images\IMG_2321.jpg" width="400" height="300" /> <img src="images\IMG_2322.jpg" width="400" height="300" /> <img src="images\IMG_2323.jpg" width="400" height="300" /> <img src="images\IMG_2324.jpg" width="400" height="300" />